fatimaiqbal02/mern-events-app/README.md

 # mern-events-app
 Welcome to the MERN Events App repository!
 This is a comprehensive Event Management System built using the MERN (MongoDB, Express, React, Node.js) stack.
 The app allows users to effortlessly explore, review, and book events at designated venues, on specific dates and time slots.
-Below is a detailed guide to understanding and using the app effectively.
+Below is a detailed guide to understand the app effectively.

 ## Introduction
 MERN Events App is a full-stack web application designed to simplify event booking and management.
 The app consists of two modules: **Users and Admin**.
 Users can browse, review, and book events, while Admins have full control over user management, event creation, timeslots management, review management, bookings management and more.